The Chronology of Revelation

 secondary rapture events

-I believe that the Pre-Wrath Rapture, occurring subsequent to the opening of the Sixth Seal (Revelation 6:12-17), will be the primary (initial) Rapture event during the 70th Week.
-Moreover, I also believe that there will be subsequent rapture (“catching-up”) events, until the very end of the 70th Week, when Jesus will return physically to earth.
+I believe that the Pre-Wrath Rapture, occurring subsequent to the opening of the Sixth Seal (Revelation 6:12-17), will be the main Rapture event during the 70th Week.
+Moreover, I also feel that there will be subsequent rapture (“catching-up”) events, until the very end of the 70th Week, when Jesus will return physically to earth.
+Also, there may be a Mid-Tribulation Rapture event for a certain segment of believers, in the middle of the 70th Week, as much as 2½ years prior to the Pre-Wrath Rapture.

 At possibly the very same time as the two witnesses are being caught up, there will be a larger group who will be caught up (“harvested”) at the end of the 70th Week (Revelation 14:14-16), just prior to Jesus’ physical return to earth to destroy the enemies of Israel and Jerusalem.
-(I agree with those of the “Post-Trib” persuasion who point to this as a catching-up occurrence; however, I maintain that the Pre-Wrath Rapture, rather than the harvest of believers at the end of the 70th Week, will be the first and primary Rapture event.)
+(I agree with those of the “Post-Trib” persuasion who point to this as a catching-up event.
+However, I maintain that the Pre-Wrath Rapture, rather than the harvest of believers at the end of the 70th Week, will be the principal Rapture event.)

 final harvest

 Previously, John had described the return of Jesus to earth to reign (Revelation 11:15), just after (or possibly concurrent with) the catching up of the two witnesses to heaven (11:11,12).
-As John again restated the second half of the 70th Week, from a different perspective, in Chapters 12-14 (as he did in Chapter 11), we might expect to see another description of the appearance of Jesus at the end—which we do.
+Since John restated the second half of the 70th Week in Chapters 12-14 (from a different perspective as he did in Chapter 11), we might expect to see another description of the appearance of Jesus at the end—which we do.

-The Son of Man (Daniel 7:13a), Jesus, is seen seated on a white cloud, and He will gather a final harvest of saved believers from the earth (Revelation 14:14-16).
-Although, at first glance, this seems similar to Jesus’ description of the appearance of the Son of Man on the clouds (Matthew 24:30,31), the two are separate events occurring at different times, probably about a year apart.
-Jesus’ account, in Matthew, occurs after the opening of the Sixth Seal, which is not at the end of the 70th Week (see Sixth Seal and Seventh Bowl); whereas, John’s account, in Revelation, occurs just prior to the sounding of the Seventh Trumpet, which is at the very end of the 70th Week.
+The Son of Man (Daniel 7:13a), Jesus, is seen seated on a white cloud, and He will gather a final harvest of people from the earth (Revelation 14:14-16).
+At first glance, this appears similar to Jesus’ description of the appearance of the Son of Man on the clouds (Matthew 24:30,31); however, the two are separate events occurring at different times, probably about a year apart (see The Seventh Year).
+Jesus’ next appearance for us, which He described in Matthew 24:30,31, will occur after the opening of the Sixth Seal; this will not be at the end of the 70th Week (see Sixth Seal and Seventh Bowl).
+Jesus’ Second Advent (bodily descent) back to earth and His trampling of the winepress of God’s wrath, described by John in Revelation 14:14-16,20, will occur concurrently with the sounding of the Seventh Trumpet (Revelation 11:15-17), which will be at the very end of the 70th Week.

 Jesus’ depiction, in Matthew, is of the Pre-Wrath Rapture event—the first phase of His Second Coming—where His angels will gather a great multitude of saved believers (both dead and alive) to be with Him, at some point after the opening of the Sixth Seal.
-On the other hand, John’s description, in Revelation, is of Jesus’ Second Advent to earth—the second phase of His Second Coming—where Jesus Himself will harvest a second, final multitude of believers from the earth, at the end of 70th Week.
-The latter will happen just before the Seventh Trumpet is heard and can be considered to be a secondary Rapture event, since a larger one already will have occurred.
+On the other hand, John’s description, in Revelation, is of Jesus’ Second Advent to walk on the earth—the second phase of His Second Coming—where Jesus Himself will harvest a second, final multitude of believers from the earth, at the end of 70th Week.
+The latter will happen in association with the blowing of the Seventh Trumpet and can be considered to be a secondary, “Post-Tribulation” Rapture event, since a larger one already will have occurred.

 Ted’s Bible Commentaries